Our 17th President

 These Black Bears Choose Suburbia

 Story from UConn Today This Just In These Black Bears Choose Suburbia UConn wildlife biologists tracking Connecticut’s growing black bear population say housing density is the most significant factor influencing where the bears are choosing to live and roam.
-New data shows that the state’s black bear population is highest in the state’s outermost suburbs.
-These exurban areas are attractive to bears because they provide both the refuge of large hardwood forests and a scattering of homes just dense enough that a tasty snack from a garbage can or backyard bird feeder is only a short distance away.
-The highest […]
+New data shows that the state’s black bear population is highest in the state’s outermost suburbs. […]

 Categories: Environment